AtrayeeNeog/Visualization_2019-20/Documentation/Meeting_2020_04_17_MOM.md

 ### - Progress:
->* Graph analysis being done on the large dataset as well as Template nad Subgraphs.
+>* Graph analysis being done on the large dataset as well as Template and Subgraphs.
 >* Parallel Coordinates being plotted for each subchannel.
 >* A visual description of the task and data created and uploaded.